abverma/notes/README.md

 # notes
-Command line not utility installable globally
+Command line note utility installable globally

+All note files are created with .txt extension